oddlama/autokernel/docs/introduction.rst

 To help you to write a good config, it comes with a set of helpful features which are outlined below.

-To skip all of the chatter, head over to the :ref:`quick-start-guide`.
+To skip all of the chatter, head over to :ref:`usage` to begin using autokernel or :ref:`concepts` to learn about some important concepts in autokernel.

 What problem does it solve?
 ---------------------------